apiad/sublime-browser-integration/README.md

 There are many ways to collaborate: just by trying it out and filling up any issues, it will be of great help.
 It's very hard to develop a multi-platform Sublime Text plugin, specially when you have to deal with different implementations of browsers, and I can not possible test every combination of Sublime Text + Chrome + OS out there, so beta testing is the most precious help you can offer.

 If you want to put some code into the plugin, then even better!
 As usual, fork it, and make your pull request.
 I'm eager to see what other awesome developers like you come up with... ;)

+You can also suggest changes, features, and any interesting idea.